Celin Bizet Dønnum

-Celin Bizet Dønnum (/no/; born Ildhusøy (/no/); 24 October 2001) is a Norwegian professional footballer who plays as a forward for Women's Super League club Manchester United and the Norway national team.
+Celin Bizet Dønnum (/no/; née Celin Bizet Ildhusøy (/no/); born 24 October 2001) is a Norwegian professional footballer who plays as a forward for Women's Super League club Manchester United and the Norway national team.

 Career

 Hailing from Frogner i Sørum, Bizet made her senior debut for Skedsmo on the third tier in 2016.
 Ahead of the 2017 season she transferred to Vålerenga, where she made her Toppserien debut against Avaldsnes in April 2017.
 She scored her first goal in May 2018 against Grand Bodø.
 In 2019 she was briefly on loan at Grei.
 With Vålerenga she was a losing cup finalist in 2017 and 2019, before winning the double in 2020.

 After a good 2020 season, there were several speculations about a transfer abroad, but Bizet penned a new contract with Vålerenga in January 2021.
 She was also called up to national team training camp in the autumn of 2020.

 In July 2021, Bizet signed for Paris Saint-Germain in the top flight of French football.

 On 10 August 2022, Paris Saint-Germain transferred Bizet to Tottenham Hotspur in the top flight of English football, where she signed a contract until 2025.

 On 4 September 2024, Bizet signed for Manchester United on a three-year deal.
 She made her debut on 21 September, as a 66th-minute substitute in an opening day 3–0 win at Old Trafford.